-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: a fancy cafe right in the heart of downtown.
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: a fancy cafe right in the heart of downtown.

 Next year we’ll visit more places outside of the city center but today we’re in the heart of it all at: